 There is significant disagreement among philosophers about the nature of evil.
 Some, like Immanuel Kant, argue that we should consider motives and acts but not consequences when we examine evil.
 Others, like utilitarians, argue we should only consider consequences and not motives and acts.
 Most philosophers include harm in their analysis of evil but will define harm differently.
 Others require certain malicious, sadistic, or defiant motives along with certain forms of harm.
 Still others think we can only understand evil acts as a function of an evil agent.
 And so on.

 The diversity of these approaches may lead us give up our search for a unified theory of evil.
 But the privation theory offers us a way to incorporate these diverse insights and more.
 For example, we can say that serious and excessive harms are those that introduce privations by taking away a certain range of fundamental capacities necessary for flourishing in people, animals, institutions, and even natural environments.
 This would be in contrast to less extreme forms of harm like stealing someone’s car.
-In some extreme cases, like demonic evil motivated by defiance and sadism, we can say that evil actions seek to deprive someone of their soul.
-And we can easily see how such harm can flow from motivations that are themselves a function of certain privations.
-For example, cruel acts can flow from sadistic motives that are themselves a function of a privation of empathy.
+In some extreme cases, like Hannah Arendt’s radical evil, we can say that evil actions seek to deprive humans of their very humanity.
+And we can see how such extreme harm can flow from motivations that are themselves a function of certain privations.
+For example, inhumane treatment of others can flow from sadistic motives that are themselves a function of a privation of empathy.
 Moreover, if we are talking about evil agents we can follow Peter King’s account we saw in the first post in this series, namely, that evil agents have habits “that work against enabling the realization of the relevant natural good, even when it is not actively interfering…Including tendencies as evil allows us to treat the factors contributing to privations as themselves evil” (see Evil: A History, pp. 162-163).
 Here we might talk about dispositions that facilitate privations which thwart the actualization of good will, compassion, empathy, love, courage, and so on.
 In any case, the privation theory offers a great deal of flexibility and can, unlike other more exclusionary theories, incorporate many important insights about evil.

 (3) The privation theory offers us an objective foundation for evil.